sundarigari/LearnK8/certification.md

 | 13%   |  Services & Networking  |
 | 8%    |  State Persistence      |

+# Create aliases and completions
+    kubectl completion bash > kc.bash
+    source ./kc.bash

 # ReplicationController and ReplicaSet
 A ReplicaSet ensures that a specified number of pod replicas are running at any given time.
 However, a Deployment is a higher-level concept that manages ReplicaSets and provides declarative updates to Pods along with a lot of other useful features.
 Therefore, we recommend using Deployments instead of directly using ReplicaSets, unless you require custom update orchestration or don’t require updates at all.

 This actually means that you may never need to manipulate ReplicaSet objects: use a Deployment instead, and define your application in the spec section.

-Example
+## selector is the main difference between RC and RS/Depl
+RC does not need spec.selector.matchLabels.
+RC just needs a template inside the spec RS and Deployment needs to select the pods from the template using a spec.selector.matchLabels manifestation

-frontend.yaml
+Example replicaset using frontend.yaml

     apiVersion: apps/v1
     kind: ReplicaSet
     metadata:
       name: frontend
       labels:
           app: guestbook
           tier: frontend
     spec:
       # modify replicas according to your case
       replicas: 3
       selector:
           matchLabels:
             tier: frontend
       template:
           metadata:
             labels:
                 tier: frontend
           spec:
             containers:
               - name: php-redis
                 image: gcr.io/google_samples/gb-frontend:v3

 Note: A Deployment that configures a ReplicaSet is now the recommended way to set up replication as opposed to using ReplicationController.
 A ReplicationController ensures that a specified number of pod replicas are running at any one time.
 In other words, a ReplicationController makes sure that a pod or a homogeneous set of pods is always up and available.
 ReplicaSet is apiVersion apps/v1.
 RS needs selector/matchLabels whereas for ReplicationController it's optional.

 ## labels
 labels are defined for k8 objects such as pods.
 A service or controller can use selector/matchLabels section to filter by key=value to select pods to control.

 ## create replicaset
-    kubectl create -f rs-def.yaml
+    kubectl create -f rs.yaml

 ## get replicasets
     kubectl get rs